Man slashed in face on subway platform in East Harlem

-EAST HARLEM, Manhattan (WABC) -- A man was slashed in the face on a subway platform in Manhattan Thursday, authorities say.
+EAST HARLEM, Manhattan (WABC) -- Police are searching for a suspect after a man was slashed in the face on a subway platform in Manhattan Thursday.

 It happened just after 4 p.m. at the 4/5/6 station at 125th Street and Lexington Avenue in East Harlem.